haani-niyaz/devops-journal/about.md

 permalink: /about/
 ---

-This blog is dedicated to journaling my tehnical discoveries in the form of how-to articles, musings and knowledge crumbs.
+This blog is dedicated to journaling my technical discoveries in the form of how-to articles, musings and knowledge crumbs.